FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system.md

     - Real-Time Score Horizontal: *Whatever matches your camera's perspective*
     - Award Display Type: "\[Default\] Live Stream Bug"
     - Click Save Changes or Cancel to exit the dialog box

+{: .faq }
+If you see pink shadows on Audience Display in vMix even after setting up the chroma key, set the "Red", "Green", and "Blue" sliders to about a third of the way up in the vMix color key settings.

 ### 3. Launch vMix